dvreeze/yaidom/docs/yaidom-tutorial.rst

 --------------------

 Yaidom takes the position that one size does not fit all, when it comes to XML processing.
 (On the other hand, yaidom is a DOM-like
-API, and does not care much about the exact XML strings from which DOM-like trees are parsed).
+API, and does not know the exact XML strings from which DOM-like trees are parsed).
 For example, the default ``Elem`` class represents immutable (thread-safe) element nodes (that do not know about their parent elements).
 As another example, yaidom offers immutable elements that can be compared for some notion of equality, but carry less data than the default element class.
 As yet another example, yaidom offers wrappers around DOM elements.